-Hideki Matsuyama wins the 2021 Masters becoming first Japanese man to win golf major
+Hideki Matsuyama wins the 2021 Masters, becoming first Japanese man to win golf major

 The 2021 Masters golf tournament

-Hideki Matsuyama plays a shot from a bunker on the second hole.
+Matsuyama plays a shot from a bunker on the second hole.

 The 2021 Masters golf tournament